invoicing

 AR Aging

-A report categorizing outstanding invoices by age.
+A report categorizing outstanding customer invoices by how long they have been unpaid.

 Example